Updated as of 3/8/2019 to reflect the passing of the Farm Act, which made CBD federally legal instead of only legal at the state level.

-Medical disclaimer: this blog post is for educational purposes only.
+Medical and legal disclaimer: this blog post is for educational purposes only.
 It’s not medical advice and is not intended to diagnose, treat, mitigate, cure, or prevent any disease.
 Consult with your doctor before making any changes.
 This is also not legal advice.

 The morning after I first used CBD oil, I fluttered my eyes open and said to myself, “I think I fell asleep in this position.
 Did I even move an inch last night??”